Ajatt-Tools/cropro/config.md

 * `max_displayed_notes` - how many search result to display
 * `tag_exported_cards` - tag cards in the other profile as `exported` so that you could easily find and delete them later.
+* `bad_fields` - contents of fields that contain these keywords won't be shown.